My Time at Portia: Gameplay

 The player must gather resources and combine them in recipes to create items.
 Eventually, players gain more tools that allow them to harvest resources faster, such as a chainsaw to chop down large trees.
 Once items are complete, they can be submitted for rewards, town favor and money.
 The largest assignments can directly change the town itself.
 The game also contains dungeons that require the player to fight enemies.
+Players are also able to romance (hang out and marry) certain NPCs.
+Gameplay is done in a third-person perspective and combines aspects of role-playing video games and simulation games.